LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 take you to the repository page and will look something like this.

 .. figure:: figures/gitrepo.png
-   :alt: A screenshot of where the fork button is on a Github repository.
+   :alt: The fork button on a Github repository.

 In the upper right corner your will see the fork button, when you click it a pop-up with accounts to choose from appears: